Raj123Chaudhary/Netflix-GPT/README.md

   -Profile update is remaining for me (like name and photoURL) -BUG FIX : If user is not logged in redirect /browse to login page and vice versa
-  - BUG FIX : Unsubscribe the onAuthStateChanged callback
+  - BUG FIX : Unsubscribe the onAuthStateChanged callback -Register in Rapid and register a app and get access token -Get data from IMDB topRated movies api
+  -

  # Fetures